 It is the student's responsibility to apply for a refund.
 A student is eligible for a refund after classes have been officially dropped.
 Classes must be dropped by the appropriate deadline for the session in order to be eligible for a refund.
 Stated deadlines are not adjusted due to late enrollment.
-See the “Calendar of Important Dates” for specific deadlines.
+See the “Add/Drop Dates” for specific deadlines.

-The above listed eligible students may file a petition with the district requesting refund of their enrollment fee(s).
+The above listed eligible students may submit a Refund Request form for a refund of their enrollment fee(s).
 A refund will not be processed if academic credit has been awarded for the class.
-Refunds are not automatically processed.

 A check is the only form of payment that Cerritos College uses to issue refunds.
 If a payment is made by credit card for any registration transaction, and you later drop any or all of your classes within the required refund period, we will NOT credit your credit card account.
 All refunds checks are made payable to the student.